Sripaad/ai4privacy/AI4Privacy_LLM_Research.md

 ## Evaluation

-The project will be evaluated using open llm benchmarks.
+The project will be evaluated using the following open llm benchmarks.
-(TBD)
+    - (TBD)

 ## Deliverables:
     - A model to detect and mask PII data.
-    - A dataset of PII-free text. (openwebtext)
+    - A dataset of PII-free text.
-    - A set of language models trained on PII-free datasets (gpt2)
+    - A set of language models pre-trained or finetuned on PII-free dataset.
-    - Comparison of GPT2 vs AI4Privacy on benchmarks
+    - Comparison of LLaMa, Mistral, Yi-6B vs AI4PrivacyModel(OPEL) on benchmarks
     - The performance of language models trained on PII-free datasets vs traditional llms.
     - The privacy-preserving properties of language models.
-    - The usefulness of language models in a variety of applications.
+    - The usefulness of language models in a variety of applications.sss

 ## Benefits:
     - To answer the question `Will the development of pii masked language models can be used in a wider range of applications/ are they more effective?`